 How to Identify Squirrel Diseases and Symptoms

-- Salmonellosis - Salmonella bacteria found in their droppings causes diarrhea, abdominal cramps, and fever.
+Salmonellosis: Salmonella bacteria found in droppings causes diarrhea, abdominal cramps, and fever.

-- Lyme disease - spread by the ticks squirrels carry and symptoms include nerve pain, stiffness, and inflammation of the brain or spinal cord.
+Lyme disease: Spread by the ticks squirrels carry, symptoms include nerve pain, stiffness, and inflammation of the brain or spinal cord.

-Additionally, squirrels may act as hosts for ticks and other pests, which contributes to the spread of Lyme disease.
-Since many of these diseases are fatal when left untreated, individuals should monitor for symptoms and seek medical attention after coming in contact with squirrel urine and feces as breathing in particles of the animal's excrement is the most common method of disease transmission.
+Many of these diseases are fatal when left untreated, so individuals should monitor for symptoms, and seek medical attention after coming in contact with squirrel urine or feces.
+Breathing in particles of the animal's excrement is the most common method of disease transmission.

-The best way to prevent the spread of disease is to avoid contact with squirrels and their waste, and wearing gloves and masks helps reduce the possibility of contracting illnesses.
+The best way to prevent the spread of disease is to avoid contact with squirrels and their waste.
+We also encourage wearing gloves and masks in the case of an intrusion to reduce the possibility of contracting illnesses.